Skip to main content

 vigolium scan -t https://example.com --only audit

-vigolium run spa -t https://example.com --spa-severities critical,high
+vigolium run known-issue-scan -t https://example.com --known-issue-scan-severities critical,high

 Run only external harvest (Wayback, Common Crawl, OTX):